zysea23/transformers-Medical-Expert/readme.md

 ---

 **Medical Disclaimer**: The information provided by Medical Expert is for reference only and does not constitute medical advice.
-Important health decisions should always be made in consultation with qualified healthcare professional.
+Important health decisions should always be made in consultation with qualified healthcare professionals.